 Travis has particular interests in Cognitive-Behavioral and Gestalt theories as applied to counseling.
 He also has a strong interest in integrating counseling and theology as ethically appropriate.
 Furthermore, he is trained as an EMDR therapist, and provides EMDR (https://www.emdria.org/about-emdr-therapy/) for various diagnoses.
 He currently attends Gracewood Community Church in Lebanon, Virginia.
-Travis is also a talented singer, songwriter, and musician.
+Travis enjoys playing guitar and learning about computer programming in his spare time.

 Gary Lyons is a Licensed Clinical Social Worker (LCSW) with more than 40 years of experience in both the public and private sectors providing inpatient and outpatient mental health services.
 He has been an ordained minister and pastor for more than 30 years.
 Gary earned his undergraduate degree in Sociology in 1977 from Virginia Tech, his Masters degree in Social Work in 1986 from Virginia Commonwealth University and his Master of Divinity in 1997 from Emmanuel Christian Seminary.
 He has been affiliated with Healing Waters Counseling Center since its inception.
 He has been married to his wife, Vicki, for 41 years.
 They have two daughters and two grandsons.